 Andrew is a committed educator who enjoys helping people of all ages explore and create music.
 He has written pieces to be performed by and for the young, and has held educational residencies with various institutions across the country.
 Andrew joined the faculty of the USC Thornton School of Music in 2013, and he is thrilled to serve as the new director of the L.A.
 Phil’s Composer Fellowship Program for high school composers.

 Andrew recently finished two piano concertos, Suspend, for Emanual Ax, and Split, for Jeffrey Kahane, as well as a percussion concerto, Switch, for Colin Currie.
 Upcoming projects include a symphony for the Los Angeles Philharmonic and collaborations with Jeremy Denk, Jennifer Koh, Johannes Moser, yMusic, the Berlin Philharmonic, and the London Symphony.

-Andrew lives and works in Brooklyn, New York, and his works are published by Schott Music.
+Andrew’s works are published by Schott Music.

-photo credit: Timothy Andres
+photo credit: Jessa Anderson